Willow Weaving and Honest Conversations at Humber Woodland

-On Saturday 10th May I held a willow weaving workshop at Humber Woodland of Remembrance where people could drop-in and weave a willow heart, wreath or bird feeder.
+On Saturday 10th May I held a willow weaving workshop at Humber Woodland of Remembrance.
+Over 4 hours, people could drop-in and weave a willow heart, wreath or bird feeder.
 I am so pleased to report that it was a wonderful day where creativity, nature, and conversation came together.

 Visitors arrived throughout the morning, curious about the craft and the Humber Woodland.
-My willow coffin was on display, alongside leaflets from Dying Matters, and it was heartening to hear so many positive comments about my work.
+My willow coffin was on display, alongside leaflets from Dying Matters and my ashes urns.
+It was heartening to hear so many positive comments about my work and the beautiful location.

-It was a great opportunity to meet new people, as well as having some meaningful conversations about the importance of planning for the end of life.
-It reminded me just how much we, as a nation, need to get better at having these discussions.
+It was a great opportunity to meet new people, alongside meaningful conversations about the importance of planning for end of life.
+This reminded me just how much we, as a nation, need to get better at having these discussions.
 Talking about death doesn’t have to be morbid and it doesn’t change when it is going to happen.
 It can be deeply human, compassionate, and even comforting.

 Each person that attended the weaving workshop left with a wonderful willow creation.
 They were proud of what they had created from of a pile of sticks and were excited to learn more.
 It was truly lovely to share my love of the craft and use my teaching skills again.